 The housing association will carry out their own eligibility checks.
 This can include affordability checks, credit checks and landlord references.
 You may be asked to complete a pre tenancy assessment which will ask for detailed information about your income, any benefits you get and outgoings.
 It’s really important you engage fully with these checks.

 If you’re successful in securing the property and you accept the offer, you will be told by the housing association when you can move in.
 You’ll be given an appointment to sign the tenancy agreement and take the keys.
 You will usually be asked to pay some of the rent up front.
 This is different for each housing association, but it’s essential to be prepared for this.
-Most housing association homes are not carpeted or decorated for you, and they won’t include white goods.
+Most housing association homes are not carpeted or decorated, and they won’t include white goods.

 You won’t be notified individually if your bid hasn’t been successful, but you will be able to find this information in your online account area.